 Examples of successful cycle accident compensation claims

 - John was riding his bicycle along a main road in a residential area.
 Whilst passing a parked car the driver opened his door without checking for passing traffic, just as John was passing the car.
 John was knocked from his bicycle into the road.
 Unfortunately a lorry was behind John and drove over both of his legs.
 With our help John received intensive treatment and made an excellent recovery.

 - Julie was cycling along a busy A road when a lorry failed to leave sufficient room for her whilst overtaking.
 The lorry knocked her from her bike and she sustained various cuts and bruises.
 Her bicycle was written off.
 She received a new bicycle and compensation for her injuries.

-Please do contact Direct 2 Compensation if you would like advice on pursuing a cycle accident claim.
+To find out more about your compensation rights or to start your hernia injury claim today, call us on 01225 430285 or if you prefer, we can call you back.
+In just a few minutes on the telephone with you, we’ll obtain the initial information needed for our solicitors to commence a claim.
 We take care of you from start to finish, ensuring that your claim is dealt with promptly and efficiently, and that you receive the compensation you are entitled to for your injuries, losses and expenses.